 by Project Management Institute

-If you’re into theory, this book might be what you’re looking for.
-It’s official: You‘re looking at the world's de facto standard in project management.
+If you’re into theory, this book might be just what you’re looking for.
+This is the world’s de facto standard in project management.
 In this book, the world’s leading professional association in project management (PMI) provides an essential guide to basic concepts and vocabulary.

-Most professionals in project management start their education with this process-based guide to get a complete overview of the sphere and to get better equipped for their project management journey.
+Most professionals in project management start their education with this process-based guide to get a complete overview of the sphere and to become better equipped for their project management careers.

 - A to Z reference to common project management terminology and knowledge areas